AngeloGalav/MachineLearningNotes/2022-11-16 - Last remarks on Transformations, Introduction to Clustering (K-Means).md

 At this points, we can partition the points by using the [[2022-11-04  - SVMs, Neural Networks (Classification III)#K-nearest neighbors classifier (or KN).|k-nearest neighbors]] algorithm.
 - _Each point_ finds _his nearest center_ and is labelled (i.e. colored) accordingly.
 ![[initial_labeling.png]]
-Now that I have the coloring scheme, it is reasonable that each star is placed in a place that minimizes the loss (the centroid).
+x_iNow that I have the coloring scheme, it is reasonable that each star is placed in a place that minimizes the loss (the centroid).
 - For each center, _finds the centroid_ of its points, and _move there the center_.
 - ==Repeat the K-nearest neighbors classification==, and find the centroid again etc...